 Editing Interactive components

-An Interactive component displays content that is hosted on the Internet somewhere, such as a Google Map, a video, a poll, a quiz, and so on, and also allows this content to be customized in the Digital editor.
+An Interactive component displays content that is hosted on the Internet somewhere, such as a Google Map, a video, a poll, a quiz, and so on, and also makes it possible to customize this content in the Digital editor.

 Example: A basic Google Map could be made available to which one or more locations can be added, the map settings changed, and so on.